Enjoying New York City on a Budget

 You'll also mingle with the residents of one of the richest neighbourhoods in the world.

-Fronting Central Park on its north, predominately of African or Hispanic descent Harlem has really improved in recent years.
+Fronting Central Park on its north, predominately of African or Hispanic descent Harlem has moved far from being considered a slum since World War 2.

 Harlem's location was too good to remain so depressed.
 The area is also considered much safer now.

-For the most part, with few exceptions, a first time visitor should save the other boroughs (counties within the City of New York)—the Bronx, Queens, Brooklyn, and thinly populated Staten Island ("a game park for Republicans" in an otherwise ultra liberal New York City per Richard Brookhiser)—for later visits.
+For the most part, with few exceptions, a first time visitor should save the other boroughs (counties within the City of New York)—the Bronx, Queens, Brooklyn, and thinly populated Staten Island (a Republican enclave in an otherwise ultra liberal New York City)—for later visits.

 Getting around New York City